hr21don/Attacks-Splendor/README.md

 | babb564668e27ce28f3a3c64e3dc0d0b	| cat01         |
 | e00f71ce2f129eff14d93f4fcf2169c5  | dogcat@1920   |
 | 2962fa06ab6b807c54f2aeafccf5f67a	| loveme99      |

+Now, maintaining this mapped database carries problems of its own with regards to computation and storage.
+So why not use

+## Things to try for yourself

+ so why not use this
+Now, you can lookup any particular hash key to decrypt.

 ## How are these hashes broken down in the real world?